-The Importance of M&A Integration - Articles
+The Importance of M&A Integration (Accelerate the Capture of Synergies) - Articles

 Too often, executives of mid-market companies underestimate the management time, effort and energy required for the post-merger integration project, resulting in a significant toll on management capacity and a costly mistake.
 While they may spend significant fees on deal advisors, they often then bring the post-deal work in house.